fliptanedo/FlipWebsite2024/README.md

 At this point, you've transferred over most of the assets.
 This is a good time to push to commit and push to your main repo on GitHub to save your progress.

 Here's what the page looks like right now: don't mind the fact that it's totally dark.
-Also don't mind that it takes Safari a while to update the favicon.
+Also don't mind that it takes Safari a while to update the favicon; in a pinch you can delete the favicon cache at `~/Library/Safari/Favicon Cache`.

 ![Screenshot 2024-03-25 at 10.36.12 AM](/Users/fliptanedo/Documents/Website/FlipWebsite2024/figures/Screenshot 2024-03-25 at 10.36.12 AM.png)